mitre/emasser/docs/dev.md

 ### Viewing the API via Swagger

 There are online tool options for viewing and editing OpenAPI compliant RESTfull APIs like the eMASS API documentations.
-Some of these tools are Swagger Editor or SwaggerHub. <strong>We discourage the utilization of any online capability for editing a controlled unclassified API document<strong>.
+Some of these tools are Swagger Editor or SwaggerHub. <strong>We discourage the utilization of any online capability for editing a controlled unclassified API document</strong>.

 To install the Swagger Editor offline from its repository follow these [instructions](https://github.com/swagger-api/swagger-editor).